omundy/dig250-game-art-dev/reference-sheets/Unity-Introduction.md

 Term | Definition
 --- | ---
+[Scene](https://docs.unity3d.com/Manual/CreatingScenes.html) | A collection of game objects.
+Think of a scene like a level.
+[Scene View](https://docs.unity3d.com/Manual/UsingTheSceneView.html) | The editable view into the scenes of your game.
+Your “working space” where you build and edit your game objects.
+[Game View](https://docs.unity3d.com/Manual/GameView.html) | What your players see when they run your game.
+Shows what is rendered from the Camera(s) in your game.
 [Asset](https://docs.unity3d.com/Manual/AssetWorkflow.html) | A game file (texture, scripts, etc.).
 All assets are stored in a project’s Assets folder and are visible in the [Project window](https://docs.unity3d.com/Manual/ProjectView.html).
+[Project window](https://docs.unity3d.com/Manual/ProjectView.html) | The Project is where you can access and manage all the assets that belong to your project.
+You can add them by dragging them to the Scene or the Hierarchy.
+[Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html) | The Hierarchy contains a list of every GameObject in the current Scene.
+As objects are added and removed in the Scene, they will appear and disappear from the Hierarchy as well.
+Parenting | In the Hierarchy, when you drag a game object onto another game object, the former (the "child") will be nested under the one you dragged it to (the "parent").
+This is a way to organize and group game objects in your scene, and allows you to move, enable (or disable) multiple GameObjects together.
 [Game Object](https://docs.unity3d.com/Manual/class-GameObject.html) | The pieces that make up a scene.
 These are the containers for components and are viewable in the Scene and Game views and the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html).
 [Component](https://docs.unity3d.com/Manual/Components.html) | A modular piece of behavior, such as a Collider or Script.
 Components can be added, edited, and removed in the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html).
 [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html) | Displays detailed information about the currently selected GameObject, including all attached components and their properties, and allows you to modify the functionality of GameObjects in your Scene.
 Play Mode | When the editor enters play mode the project begins to run and simulate game play.
 In play mode changes you make are not saved so leave play mode before resuming work.
-[Scene](https://docs.unity3d.com/Manual/CreatingScenes.html) | A collection of game objects.
-Think of a scene like a level.
-[Scene View](https://docs.unity3d.com/Manual/UsingTheSceneView.html) | The editable view into the scenes of your game.
-Your “working space” where you build and edit your game objects.
-[Game View](https://docs.unity3d.com/Manual/GameView.html) | What your players see when they run your game.
-Shows what is rendered from the Camera(s) in your game.
 [Camera](https://docs.unity3d.com/Manual/CamerasOverview.html) | A game object with a Camera component that renders your players’ view of the game.
 Can be moved and repositioned (e.g. a "first-person shooter").